Optimal control of the mean field equilibrium for a pedestrian tourists' flow model: Introduction

 \section{Introduction}

-In the recent years, art heritage cities have experienced a continuous growth of tourists to the point that overcrowding is becoming an issue and local authorities start implementing countermeasures.
-In this paper, we address the problem of modeling and analytically studying the flow of tourists (more precisely pedestrian daily excursionists) along the narrow alleys of the historic center of a heritage city.
-Starting from the results in Bagagiolo-Pesenti \cite{bagpes}, we recast this into a mean field game for controlled dynamics on a network, representing the possible paths in the city together with the possible attractive sites.
+In the recent years, art heritage cities have experienced a continuous growth of tourists' flow, to the point that overcrowding is becoming an issue, and local authorities start implementing countermeasures.
+In this paper we address the problem of modeling and analytically studying the flow of tourists (or, more precisely, of daily pedestrian excursionists) along the narrow alleys of the historic center of a heritage city.
+Starting from the contents of \cite{bagpes}, we recast those results into a mean field game with controlled dynamics on a network, representing the attractive sites in the city and the possible paths to reach them.

-We suppose that the tourists have only two main attractions to visit.
-This is for simplicity only: situations with more attractions can be equally treated.
-We represent their possible paths inside the city by a circular network where three points are identified: $S$ the train station where tourists arrive in the morning and to which they have to return in the evening; $P_1$ the first attraction; $P_2$ the second attraction (see Figure \ref{fig:circularnetwork}.a).
-We are given an external arrival flow at the station, represented by a continuous function $g:[0,T]\to[0,+\infty[$ (roughly speaking, $g(t)$ stays for the density of arriving tourists per unit time).
-Here $T>0$ is the final horizon, the time before which everyone has to be returned to the station, after the tour of the city.
+We here assume for simplicity that tourists have only two main attractions to visit, as a context with more attractions can be equally treated.
+We represent possible paths as a circular network containing three nodes: the train station $S$ where tourists arrive in the morning and to which they have to return in the evening; the first attraction $P_1$; the second attraction $P_2$ (see Figure \ref{fig:circularnetwork}.a).
+The arrival flow at the station is exhogenous, given by a continuous function $ g:[0,T]\to[0,+\infty[$ representing, roughly speaking, the density of arriving tourists per unit of time.
+The time by which everyone has to be returned to the station after the tour is the final horizon $T>0$.